Cyan Banister of Founders Fund joins Nick to discuss the Self-Made Engineer, Angel, and Venture Capitalist. In this episode, we cover:

-- How early are you able to go at Founder’s Fund?
+- How early-stage do you invest at Founder’s Fund?

 - How do you work with founders post-investment?

-- Have you funded founders with non-traditional backgrounds or missions dedicated to folks living in poverty or providing access to upward mobility?
+- Have you funded founders with non-traditional backgrounds like yourself?

-- How has your approach changed from your time as an angel to now your experience as a VC ?
+- How has the approach changed from your time as an angel to now as a VC ?

-- Do you have any good stories or learnings from Naval?
+- Do you have any good stories or learnings from Naval Ravikant?

-- What’s your take on the prevalent number of VCs that remove CEOs of their portfolio companies, on average, within three years of investment?
+- What’s your take on VCs that ‘top-grade’ CEOs of their portfolio companies, on average, within three years of investment?